guilhermeneves/SelfStreamLive-Jitsi/README.md

 - [X] Fix Ansible Variables not working.
 - [X] Check snd_aloop module not found. (https://github.com/emrahcom/emrah-buster-templates/blob/master/doc/jitsi_cluster.md??) or (https://community.jitsi.org/t/best-easy-method-to-scale-jibri-2-4-recorders/64797/4)
-- [ ] Receive ID Customer as Env-Var and create a Jitsi with this password as token.
+- [X] Receive EventId as Env-Var and create a Jitsi-Server with this password as token.
 - [ ] Remove the screen to create meeting and when exit does not go there.
-- [ ] Receive Subdomain as Env-Var and change strings and sub-folder name in host_vars/event-name
+- [X] Receive Subdomain as Env-Var and change strings and sub-folder name in host_vars/event-name
 - [X] Create an env-var with ip-address and change ansible-playbook command
-- [ ] Create a Custom Jitsi Server with a SelfStream Subdomain passing as parameter.
+- [X] Create a Custom Jitsi Server with a SelfStream Subdomain passing as parameter.
+- [ ] Remove Jitsi watermark
+- [X] Test WebStream from Jitsi
+- [ ] Limit the Meeting to 4 participants
-- [ ] Pass token, RTMP url, Event-ID as Env Vars and Configure Jitsi to use it.
+- [ ] Change bitrate from 645kb to 1.5mbs
 - [ ] Jitsi Layout Custom option to show 2 people when more in a meeting (https://github.com/cketti/jitsi-hacks)
 - [ ] Jitsi Layout Custom option to add name as a label in the bottom (https://github.com/cketti/jitsi-hacks)
 - [ ] Jitsi Layout Custom option to add a imagem in the video (https://github.com/cketti/jitsi-hacks)